A simple strategy to improve communication with your kid

 - There’s a place to write down all those lost moments: the complement you thought of while they were at school; the funny story you wanted to share; the apology you meant to say; your hopes and dreams for them.
 Sitting down to write in the journal will give you the opportunity to reflect on what you really want to say.

-- Last but not least, you’re creating something precious that your child will treasure later in life.
+- Last but not least, you’re creating a keepsake that your child will treasure.

 So how do you get started?

-- Invite your child to do this with you, and sell it.
+- Invite your child to do this with you, and be super loving about it.
 This won’t work without your child’s consent!
 Tell them that you think of them when you’re not with them and you want a place to write the sweet and funny things that you forget to say later.

-- Brainstorm 10 things you’d like to write about.
+- Brainstorm 10 positive things you’d like to write about.
 It could be the things you love most about your child, or your favorite memory with them, or what a family friend said at their performance.
+If nothing comes to mind immediately, you can simply write about the next topic on your list.

-- Don’t get discouraged!
+- Be consistent.
 Your child might not write back anything much at first, or maybe they start out strong and then taper off.
+Don’t get discouraged!
 This is a practice, and it will pay off in time.
-If you’re consistent about writing them a paragraph a week, they will pick up on what you’re modeling.
+If you’re writing them a paragraph a week, they will pick up on what you’re modeling.

 If there’s a gulf between where you are with your relationship with your child and where you want to be, there are powerful strategies like this one which can bridge the gap.